 Personal Life Skills

-Residents are responsible for taking care of their living space, and completing chores in all phases of the Sober College program.
+Clients living at Sober College are responsible for taking care of their living space, and completing chores in all phases of the Sober College program.
 Many young people have never been taught, or required to do simple day-to-day tasks needed when living on their own.
 Sober College focuses on a variety of life skills to help strengthen clients in the everyday tasks surrounding being a young adult.
-For example Sober College educates their students in practical financial skills.
-Through a series of interactive workshops, online learning systems and group activities, students are brought to a better understanding of their own relationship with money and how it influences their decision making.
+For example Sober College educates their clients in practical financial skills.
+Through a series of interactive workshops, online learning systems and group activities, clients are brought to a better understanding of their own relationship with money and how it influences their decision making.

 Additional areas include: